 Schedule a Facial Paralysis Treatment Consultation with Dr. Azizzadeh

-Dr. Azizzadeh is available to meet with patients and evaluate their facial paralysis symptoms.
-To schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.
+Dr. Azizzadeh is available to meet with patients and evaluate their facial paralysis symptoms once serious problems, such as a stroke, have been ruled out, or when patients are dealing with the aftermath of a stroke.
+To schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 872-1620.

 Request your consultation with Dr. Azizzadeh today